Skip to Content

 Generally speaking, for the purposes of this drill, players should not turn and pivot to pass directly behind them.

-Example 2
+Drill 2

-This is another example that is similar to the previous drill involving the kick pass.
+This is another example that is somewhat similar to the previous drill involving the kick pass.
 This time, however, 1 dribbles toward the basket and then 5 receives the ball via a kick pass from 1.

 Next, 1 follows behind 5 to fill the vacant right side corner while 5 dribbles towards the rim.
 Afterwards, 3 receives the ball via a kick pass from 5 and then, 3 dribbles toward the high post area.